Force over Distance: Chapter 21

 “C’mon guys,” Young growled.

-Brody spoke up.
-“The only way to dock with that ship would be to match their shield frequencies to ours, which would mean continuous modulation of our shields in real time as the two energy fields merge.”
+Brody spoke first.
+“The only way to dock would be to match their shield frequencies.
+That’d require continuous modulation of our shields in real time as the two energy fields merge.”

 “Not an obstacle,” Rush countered.